Zachhaaa/zachpuglia-portfolio/content/hotend-adapter.md

 # Why?

-The most common hotend design is the V6 hotend and many hotends are built using that same shape and mounting.
+The most common hotend design is the V6 hotend, and many hotends are built using that same shape and mounting.

 My printer doesn't support V6 hotends normally, so I made my own adapter.